Frequently Asked Questions

 How long will we have to wait before we know whether our application has been successful or not?

-We will aim to let everybody know the outcome of their application within 6 weeks of the closing date.
+We will aim to let everybody know the outcome of their Small or Large application within 6 weeks of the closing date.
 Groups applying for a Mini grant will usually hear the outcome within 2 weeks.

 Will we have to provide monitoring information?